From First DUI to Death Penalty

 | Agg Battery + Assault + CCW (Firearm) | MISDEMEANOR | Felony gun charges reduced at trial |

-Why Hire The Brancato Law Firm for Your Gun Case
+Why Hire a Tampa Gun Crimes Lawyer from The Brancato Law Firm

 - 25+ years of criminal defense experience — Rocky Brancato has spent decades in Florida courtrooms defending complex criminal cases, including homicides and violent crimes involving firearms.